 - Components that correspond 1:1 with transistors in the original 6502:

 - 3218 enhancement mode n-channel MOSFETs

-- 1019 depletion mode MOSFETs (the MOnSter 6502 uses resistors in place of these MOSFETs)
+- 1019 resistors (the original 6502 used depletion mode MOSFETs in place of resistors)

 - 20 filter capacitors